 DoorDash is an on-demand food delivery service that uses technology to facilitate door-to-door delivery.
 Is it a good idea for your restaurant?

-Founded in 2013 by Stanford students, it has grown to be in over 800 cities and boasts over 200,000 local drivers.
+Founded in 2013 by Stanford students, DoorDash has grown to be in over 800 cities and boasts over 200,000 local drivers.
 With a reach like that, it has the potential to significantly help your business by handling deliveries so you don’t have to.

 - How Your Restaurant Would Use It

 - DoorDash Costs